pmitros/cpsd-lottery/docs/schools/klo.md

 Kennedy-Longfellow is in the MIT area, an area with *many* schools and few families.
 Indeed, it is the eastern-most school in the district and the closest to Kendall Square (predominantly, a business area with less residential/family housing), so it tends to be extremely undersubscribed.

-**This interview happened in late January, and there are sections we're still finishing up.**
+**This interview happened in late January, and there are sections we're still finishing a few sections up.
+We decided to post what's ready so it'd be up before the lottery**

 ## General